 What is a graded death benefit?

-An exception to this is if you die as a result of an accident.
+An exception to most graded death benefit limitations is if you die as a result of an accident.
 Accidental deaths will qualify for the full death benefit amount.

-Once the two-year time limit has passed, your beneficiaries will receive the full death benefit amount no matter your cause of death.
+Once the waiting period (graded period) has passed, your beneficiaries will receive the full death benefit amount no matter your cause of death.

 See what you’d pay for life insurance

 Comparison shop prices on custom coverage amounts from the nation’s top carriers with Quotacy.

 What life insurance policies have a graded death benefit?

 Guaranteed issue life insurance plans typically have graded death benefits.
 These plans may also be referred to as final expense life insurance and guaranteed acceptance life insurance.